Breathing Practices to Calm the Mind Before a Test

 Practice 1: Belly Breathing

 Find a comfortable seat.
 Close your eyes or focus your gaze on something that is unmoving.
 Place one hand on your belly and one hand on your chest.
 Notice which part moves when you breathe?
 Chances are, there is a little bit more movement in the upper part of the chest.
 See if you can shift your breath downward and breathe into your belly.
 Try to minimize the movement underneath your hand on your chest and allow your belly to fully expand and contract.
 Be sure to keep the body relaxed.
-If you notice yourself straining or overworking, you’ll want to decrease the length of the pause or resume regular breathing.
+If you notice yourself straining or overworking, resume regular breathing.
 Take 10-20 breaths and once you finish, take a full inhale, and open your mouth to exhale and sigh.

 Practice 2: Three-Part Breathing